 By providing investments and funding, the Federal Ministry for Economic Affairs and Energy aims to foster growth, innovation, and employment.
 Many of the funding measures are designed to strengthen SMEs in particular, especially via the promotion of research, development and innovation.
-The implementation of the energy transition is a particular focus, and especially the measures contained in the National Action Plan on Energy Efficiency and the additional climate change mitigation package to cut 5.5 million tonnes of CO2.

 The individual policy areas: